ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Four to eight hours: reviewing others code Four hours: email/chat communication

 In total, that's about thirteen to seventeen hours of the week used up for meetings and communication.
 If you add another few hours on top of that for time spent context switching and unplanned miscellaneous interruptions, quickly you're looking at at best half of a forty-hour work week available for actual focus time.
-If you're not careful about when meetings are scheduled, then not only will your engineers have only twenty hours left for their core tasks, but also they won t have them in contiguous blocks, further reducing productivity.
+If you're not careful about when meetings are scheduled, then not only will your engineers have only twenty hours left for their core tasks, but also they won't have them in contiguous blocks, further reducing productivity.

 I present this contrived example to drive home the point that providing engineers with large blocks of focus time to do engineering does not happen by accident.
 It's up to you as the leader who determines how their time is spent to develop a culture and process that consolidates and minimizes these distractions and maximizes time available for individual contributors to do actual engineering.